abhi-kirk/ml-skillset/Machine Learning/Neural Nets/optimizers.md

 ## AdamW (Adam with Decoupled Weight Decay)
-- *Summary*: Improves generation of Adam by using decoupling the weight decay from the gradient updates.
+- *Summary*: Improves generalization of Adam by decoupling the weight decay from the gradient updates.